To guide the practice of

 The SCPW-FDV should contribute the following information to the FDVRT for joint assessment of FVIRs:

-MDVHL will review and triage Category 2 FVIRs with children in metropolitan and Peel districts, and:
+MDVHL review and triage Category 2 FVIRs with children in metropolitan and Peel districts, and:

 The MDVHL worker, in consultation with their line manager, is responsible for determining which cases are referred to the CIT or CST for intake.

-For more information about engaging with and safety planning with perpetrators of FDV, see CPM entry - 2.3.4 Responding to perpetrators of emotional abuse - family and domestic violence.
+For more information about engaging with and safety planning with perpetrators of FDV, refer to Chapter 2.3.4 Responding to perpetrators of emotional abuse - family and domestic violence.

 FDVRT partner agencies provide joint responses to families identified in FVIRs.
 This includes joint visits and/or meetings with the adult victim or perpetrator.